leandro-santi/leandro-santi/README.md

 - 🔭 I’m currently working on Game Development with Unity and C#.
 - 🏫  I’m currently studying Information Systems at University of the State of Amazonas (EST/UEA).
-- 🌱 I’m currently learning Android Development to expand my expertise in mobile app development.
+- 🌱 I’m currently learning Back-End Development with Java and Kotlin and Android Development to expand my expertise in mobile app development.
+- 🔧 Some technologies that I have experience with: Android, Microservices, Spring Boot, SQL, NoSQL, RabbitMQ.
 - 👯 I’m looking to collaborate on Android / Unity / Linux open source projects, combining my passion for open-source software.
 - 📫 How to reach me: leandro.s4nt1@gmail.com
 - 🐧 Linux Enthusiast.